Increments of curiosity and your fear of failure

 We all want to be loved

 Fear of failure starts in early childhood.
+We are social animals and feel the need to be accepted by others, which begins with the acceptance and love of our parents.
 In a study looking at the relationship between young athletes and their parents, researchers found a correlation between the parents’ high expectations for achievement and the children’s fear of failure.
-The more the parents showed a negative reaction to what they perceived as failure from their kid, the more the kid would fear the consequences of “failing.”
+The more the parents showed a negative reaction to what they perceived as a failure from their kid, the more the kid would fear the consequences of “failing.”

-• Putting off doing things because we’re not sure how they will turn out
+- We put off doing things because we’re unsure how they will turn out.

-• Avoiding situations where we may have to try something new in front of other people
+- We avoid situations where we may have to try something new in front of other people.

-We end up doing things that are already within our realm of safety, and give ourselves the illusion of growth by reading, researching, watching videos… Anything but actually doing the thing and risking to be judged by others.
-We’re basically procrastinating.
+- We give ourselves the illusion of growth by reading, researching, watching videos… Anything but doing the thing and risking being judged by others.

-The good news, though, is that nobody is hoping for you to fail.
-The truth is that most people you know would be happy to see you succeed, and the ones who don’t know you don’t care.
+But the good news is that nobody is hoping for you to fail.
+Most people you know would be happy to see you succeed, and the ones who don’t know you don’t care.
 So how can you shift your perception and overcome your fear of failure?

 Your perception of possible